-Robotic Total Hip Replacement Surgery in Melbourne
+Robotic Total Hip Replacements in Melbourne

-What is Robotic Total Hip Replacement Surgery?
+Understanding Robotic Total Hip Joint Replacement Surgery

-The Benefits of Opting for Robotic Hip Replacement Surgery
+The Benefits of Robotic Hip Replacement Surgery

-Potential Advantage and Disadvantage of Robotic Hip Replacement
+Potential Advantage and Disadvantage of Robotic Hip Replacement – Will There Be Pain?

 Potential advantages of robotic total hip replacement is that it allows highly accurate socket placement, which may translate to improved implant lifespan and overall success of the operation.
 Studies to date however have not been for a large enough time to show whether or not this has been effective.

-Potential disadvantages of robotic hip replacement surgery currently are that it involves a large dose of pelvic radiation through a CT scan, which is not normally required for other hip replacements.
+Potential disadvantages of robotic hip joint replacement surgery currently are that it involves a large dose of pelvic radiation through a CT scan, which is not normally required for other hip replacements.
 It also requires further trackers to be placed in the pelvis which requires additional incisions.
-The main disadvantage however with robotic hip surgery technology is that it only assists with positioning of the socket of the hip replacement.
+The main disadvantage however with robotic hip surgery technology especially on joint replacement is that it only assists with positioning of the socket of the hip replacement.
 It currently does not assist with positioning or placement of the femoral component, which is vitally important for restoration of leg length, soft tissue tension, and stability of the hip.

 Could You Benefit from Robotic Hip Surgery?

 To find out whether you could benefit from robotic hip surgery, make an appointment with Dr David Slattery to discuss your hip problems.
-Dr David Slattery is a professional and experienced orthopaedic surgeon in Melbourne, who has a wealth of experience in all kinds of orthopaedic surgeries and specialises in minimally invasive hip total replacements, periacetabular osteotomy and hip arthroscopy.
+Dr David Slattery is a professional and experienced orthopaedic surgeon in Melbourne, who has a wealth of experience in all kinds of orthopaedic surgeries and specialises in minimally invasive hip total replacements, periacetabular osteotomy, partial knee replacement, and hip arthroscopy.
 He is renowned for his surgical skills and his open communication and patient-centric approach.
 He believes this is one of the best ways to ensure you can make fully informed decisions about your treatment.